Looking after ourselves as listeners so that we can sustain our capacity to listen for the long haul.

 If you have done any training in listening you are very likely to have covered active listening skills.
 You will have learned how to summarise, paraphrase and use non verbal cues to demonstrate that you were paying attention.

 These skills are foundational and essential, but they do not protect the listener from the very real risk of burnout.
-The risks that comes from hearing too much challenging content, from absorbing intense emotions and from becoming overwhelmed by the pain in our world.
+The risks that come from hearing too much challenging content, absorbing intense emotions and becoming overwhelmed by the pain in our world.
 Given that many of us that are drawn to listening roles are sensitive and caring, it is essential that we learn how to approach this work from a more robust standpoint.
 That we learn how to equip ourselves with tools and perspectives that support us to offer engaged and responsive listening without compromising our own stability.

 When I teach listening I do teach active skills, but I compliment them with receptive practice.
 For me, receptive practice is the other half of listening, the half that makes it possible to sustain quality listening without burning out.

-Active skills + Receptive Practice ~ Sustainable listening.
+Active skills + Receptive Practice = Sustainable listening.

-So what is receptive practice?
+So what is Receptive Practice?

 The Window of Tolerance